SLInBio – Urban lifestyles and the valuation of biodiversity: Dragonflies, grasshopper, bumble bees & co.

 - Fraport AG Frankfurt Airport Services Worldwide

-The project “SLInBio – Dragonflies, stag beetles, bumble bees & Co: urban lifestyles and the appreciation of biodiversity” is funded by the Federal Ministry for Education and Research (BMBF) in the funding measure “BiodiWert – Valuation and safeguarding of biodiversity in policy making, the economy and society” as part of the research initiative FEdA.
+The project “SLInBio – Urban lifestyles and the appreciation of biodiversity: Dragonflies, grasshopper, bumble bees & Co” is funded by the Federal Ministry for Education and Research (BMBF) in the funding measure “BiodiWert – Valuation and safeguarding of biodiversity in policy making, the economy and society” as part of the research initiative FEdA.